 Meanwhile, I’m also trading.
 There were lots of holiday plays during the short Thanksgiving trading week.
 Interestingly … even though I had the right idea about holiday trading, I had my biggest loss of the year on Friday, November 29.

-How to Think Long Term With Penny Stocks
+How to Think Long Term+ Know What Penny Stocks to Buy For Long Term

 Before I explain how to think long term with penny stocks, it’s important to reiterate … hold and hope is NOT a strategy.
 It’s just asking to have your butt handed to you on a platter.
 So when I talk about the long term — I’m not talking about buying some BS about a company and hoping for the best.